Digital Marketing for Nonprofits: A Complete Guide

 Monitor Your Progress

 A calendar helps you to stay on course without losing focus, whereas KPIs keep track of employees, donors, beneficiaries, competitors, and marketing performance.
-Calendars and KPIs are specific to the what and when of your nonprofit’s goals.
+Calendars and KPIs are specific to your nonprofit’s goals and what and when.

 What Does a Nonprofit Marketing Strategy Encompass?

-While it’s tempting to choose all available marketing strategies for your campaigns, it’s best to take the time to understand what works.
+While choosing all available marketing strategies for your campaigns is tempting, it’s best to take the time to understand what works.
 You can first select the most relevant aspects as you look to grow your online presence gradually.

-Remember that marketing for nonprofits is all about coming up with a plan that invites the most people to support your cause.
-If you feel that email marketing could further your goals, look for creative ways to develop responsive messages.
+Remember that marketing for nonprofits is all about creating a plan that invites the most people to support your cause.
+If email marketing could further your goals, look for creative ways to develop responsive messages.
 Always ensure that your efforts deliver short- and long-term support to your nonprofit.

 Event Marketing for Nonprofits

 Event marketing enables a nonprofit to connect with a community.
-It’s through such activities that you can build trust and invite more people to support your cause.
+Through such activities, you can build trust and invite more people to support your cause.
 With regular events, you can garner the support of many participants that help raise funds for your organization.

 Both for-profit and nonprofit organizations have benefited a lot from emails.
-This is due to the fact that emails are convenient for reaching a large group of subscribers.
+This is because emails are convenient for reaching a large group of subscribers.

 But in nonprofits, there's much more you can do with emails.
 You can nurture and build long-term relationships that guarantee the prolonged continuity of an organization.